Add Fluentd as a Receiver

 - How to verify if Fluentd receives logs successfully.

-You need an account granted a role including the authorization of Cluster Management.
+You need a user granted a role including the permission of Cluster Management.
 For example, you can log in to the console as

-admindirectly or create a new role with the authorization and assign it to an account.
+admindirectly or create a new role with the permission and assign it to a user.

 Before adding a log receiver, you need to enable any of the